William Whiston: "Primitive Christianity" and other religious scholarship

-Lecturer and popular author
+Scientific lecturer and popular author

 Whiston began lecturing on natural philosophy in London.
 He gave regular courses at coffee houses, particularly Button's, and also at the Censorium, a set of riverside meeting rooms in London run by Richard Steele.
 At Button's, he gave courses of demonstration lectures on astronomical and physical phenomena, and Francis Hauksbee the younger worked with him on experimental demonstrations.
-His passing remarks on religious topics were sometimes objected to, for example by Henry Newman writing to Steele.
+His passing remarks on religious topics were sometimes objected to, for example by Henry Newman of the SPCK writing to Steele.

 His lectures were often accompanied by publications.
 In 1712, he published, with John Senex, a chart of the Solar System showing numerous paths of comets.
 In 1715, he lectured on the total solar eclipse of 3 May 1715 (which fell in April Old Style in England); Whiston lectured on it at the time, in Covent Garden, and later, as a natural event and as a portent.

 By 1715 Whiston had also become adept at newspaper advertising.
 He frequently lectured to the Royal Society.